discoverelearning/firemods/README.md

 - **Option to enable a custom image file as a custom background style** for enhanced visual appeal.
 - Optionally overlay **grid lines**, with adjustable colour and spacing.
 - Does not affect the behaviour of Text On Image blocks.

+### 🏠 Course Homepage Customisation Options

+- **Override Cover Page Padding**: Customize the padding around cover page content for better spacing control and visual alignment.

+### 🔊 Text-to-Speech Feature

+- **Interactive Text Reader**: Add a floating speech bubble button that enables learners to click on any content block to have it read aloud.
+- Fully customisable button styling including colours, size, and positioning.
+- Automatically uses the browser's built-in speech synthesis for accessibility.

 ### 📖 Menu Customisations